FarhatHussain01/face-recognition-webapp-MyFYP/README.md

 Detected faces will be highlighted with a green rectangle, and the recognized name (if available) will be displayed above the rectangle.
 If a face cannot be recognized with high confidence, it will be labeled as "Unknown."

-Copyright © [Syed Farhat Hussain Shah] [Year].
+Copyright © [Syed Farhat Hussain Shah , Hassan Ali] [2023].
 All rights reserved.
 ...